benspector-mls/f23-2-3-0-todo-app-example/README.md

 npm run build
 ```

-This will **compile** the code you've written in your `app/` folder into ordinary and "minified" static files that can easily be served by Github pages.
+This will **compile** the code you've written in your `app/` folder into optimized static files that can quickly be served by Github pages.
 It will put those files in the root directory of your repo, where Github expects to find an `index.html` file and any associated assets.

 You can see what this "deployed" version will look like by running the command...